andrelmartins/teste/docs/vignette/part2.md

 ```

 Use R to plot composite DNase profiles at TF binding sites
-First you need to install the bigWig library from André Martins (https://github.com/andrelmartins/ bigWig).
+First you need to install the [bigWig library](https://github.com/andrelmartins/bigWig) from André Martins.
 The lattice and latticeExtra libraries can be installed from the CRAN repository.
 Recall we process the Naked DNA DNase-seq and conventional DNase-seq separately and the input motifs are distinct for each.

 ```r
 source('https://raw.githubusercontent.com/guertinlab/seqOutBias/master/docs/R/seqOutBias_functions.R')